Lightweight Backpack Hunting Gear List

 ☐ Bearspray and holster - UDAP or Counter Assault Spray, $35, 10.5oz

-☐ GPS or satellite messenger - Garmin inReach Mini, $345, 3.5oz, or for a cheaper option definitely look at the ZOLEO Satellite Communicator, $200, 5.3oz.
+☐ GPS or satellite messenger - Garmin inReach Mini, $329, 3.5oz, or for a cheaper option definitely look at the ZOLEO Satellite Communicator, $200, 5.3oz.
+Read our full review of the ZOLEO here.

 ☐ Compass - SUUNTO A-10 Field Compass, $21, 1.1oz